sameersg/P4-PID-Control-Project/README.md

 ---
 ##Reflection

 The PID coefficients were choosen by try an error.
 By trying different coefficients i saw changes in ossillation, steering and cte.
-By setting D to large negative caused sharp steerings, so i used a good middle value auf -3.0.
-The CTE value dropped down when i set P to -0.2 and D to -3.0.
+By setting D to large negative caused sharp steerings, so i used a good middle value auf 3.0.
+The CTE value dropped down when i set P to 0.2 and D to 3.0.
 And it was working.
 To optimizae it a litte more it tried different value for I and set it to 0.001.
 The cte got down a litte more.
+After getting a response from the review 0.001 for KI was not working well setting it back to 0 worked.

-This was manuell approch to find the best hyperparameter.
-In future i will try to implement the twiddle algorithm.
+This was a manuell approch to find the best hyperparameter.
+In future i will try to implement the twiddle algorithm or MPC.

 ![Driving](steering.gif)
 ![Values](values.png)